Hofls/useful-info/ideas-strategies-concepts/books/thinking-fast-and-slow.md

         * Surgery survival rate - 90%, people accept.
 Surgery death rate - 10%, people deny.
     * `Overconfidence` - people often overestimate how much they understand about the world, underestimate role of chance
     * `Prospect theory` - people make decisions by evaluating potential gains and losses through the lens of probability
-    * `Affective forecasting` - prediction of one's affect (emotional state) in the future
+    * `Affective forecasting` aka Hedonic forecasting - prediction of one's affect (emotional state) in the future
 * Other definitions: `Planning fallacy`, `Sunk cost`,

 ### Ideas